IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 Clone Project from GitHub
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Before making commits, please read about our :doc:`/developers/branching-strategy` to make sure you commit to the right branch.
+Before cloning the repo, you are invited to read about our branching strategy in the  :doc:`version-control` section but we'll explain the basics here.

 Determine Which Repo To Push To
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^